Enterprises continue to move their IT infrastructure and business applications to the cloud in a bid to transform digitally.

 Cloud is letting organizations build rapidly, run more swiftly and operate anywhere.
 The next step will see companies taking a bi-modal style approach to cloud.
 Many enterprises have already moved their innovative and agile applications to the cloud.
 Now it is time to migrate their legacy applications, so that everything finally sits neatly in the cloud.

-To find out how Orange Business Services cloud computing can empower your organization.
+To find out how Orange Business cloud computing can empower your organization.
 Read about the new partnership between Orange and Huawei that will help businesses move their legacy applications in the public cloud.